-Over the semester we will discuss 10 short ethics related cases.
-Students are to have read (or in Chasing Ice watched) and actively engage in class discussion of these cases and MUST submit a 1-2 typewritten page analyses of any THREE.
-Students decide which THREE, however, once a case has been discussed in class it can no longer be submitted for write-up.
+Over the course of the semester we will discuss 9 short ethics related cases.
+Students are to have read and actively engage in class discussion of these cases and MUST submit a 1-2 typewritten page analyses of any FOUR.
+Students decide which FOUR, however, once a case has been discussed in class it can no longer be submitted for write-up.
 The written analyses should: